Ellis District Court Plan

 3. Ability to provide professional appellate representation in an average amount of time commensurate with the average ability of experienced criminal law attorneys for similar cases with similar legal issues.

-5. The applicant must have been the primary author of at least two state court appellate briefs within the eighteen month period prior to the date of the application.
+5. The applicant must have been the primary author of at least two state court appellate briefs within the their legal career after being licensed as an attorney.

 6. The applicant must list in any combination three appellate court judges or justices, trial court judges, or licensed attorneys who are actively involved in the practice of criminal trial law or criminal appellate law who have knowledge of the applicant’s abilities and ethics.